 But wait, I’m not finished yet.

 I achieved a passing grade to become a mental health first aid instructor, which was an eye-opening experience for me.
 Rather than live in the average mindset without challenge or without any future gains – I decided to create a business that allows me to incorporate my passion and my skills by creating wellness-based programs and curriculum.

 I saw myself as this uneventful person.
 I never dared or tried.
 I never thought much about my abilities nor did I see myself as a person who could advise, inform, or inspire anyone.
 However, once I found this and once I felt the drive, it was as if my engine was suddenly cleaned.
 All of my cylinders were working again.
 I felt whole.
 I felt inspired.
 I felt as if I was able and capable.

 I would like to quickly share something with you.
-However, in this world that we live in, I find it easy to become distracted or lose faith.
-Yet, there are times like now or times when I was on the mountain – there are times when I am encouraged or inspired by the people I meet.
+In this world that we live in, I find it easy to become distracted or lose faith.
+There are times like now or times when I was on the mountain – there are times when I am encouraged or inspired by the people I meet.

 I am moved by the shared motivation of those who seek to improve.

-I am motivated by those who look to promote change, who encourage transformational growth and as we find ourselves in the midst of a world where change is needed and indeed, change is necessary, I have not lost hope.
+I am motivated by those who look to promote change and who encourage transformational growth.
+As we find ourselves in the midst of a world where change is needed and necessary, I have not lost hope.
 I have not given up.
 I have not submitted nor have I decided to turn away.

 No. Instead, I am here at the eleventh entry of a journal which I intend to publish.